A hurricane is a large rotating system of wind and water originating in the tropics with sustained surface winds of at least 74mph.

 - Boil any water before consuming.

-- Make sure you do not turn your water back on until advised that water services have been restored in your area.
+- Do not turn your water back on until advised that water services have been restored in your area.
 Once you turn on the water, inspect your home for damaged pipes.

 - Be especially careful of pests, such as scorpions, which disperse during storms.